 “What kind of help do you need?” or “When you are ready, there is help available.”

-Step 2: Get the Student Help
+Step 2: Get Help

-Connecting the Victim with Resources.
+Connect the Victim with Resources

 If the reporter is a victim of sexual misconduct, you should provide the victim with additional information for contacting on-and-off campus resources.
 You could start by making them aware of this website if they are not aware of it already.